 This tremendous growth in mobile usage is why Google strives to make search more personalized and localized and why marketers now have to optimize websites for things like Knowledge Graph and Hummingbird, and why Schema Markups and AMP are necessary.

-To optimize websites for mobile search this 2017, it's necessary to do the following:
+To optimize websites for mobile search, it's necessary to do the following:

 5. Set up Accelerated Mobile Pages